mengrru/mastodon-on-blog/README.md

 Open your Mastodon timeline in browser, and click your avatar, then look at address bar you can find the url is `<instance domain>/web/accounts/<number>`, the `<number>` is your number id.

-### Set your access token

-Enter `<instance domain>/settings/applications/new`, fill an application name (whatever you like), **only check `read:statuses` and uncheck all others options**, then click submit button.
-Open the application page you just created, you can find the access token (你的访问令牌 in Chinese).

 ### Not use iframe

 If you don't want to use iframe, you can import `default.style.css` and `mastodon-on-blog.js` to your page: